A Communication-Efficient Distributed Optimization Algorithm for Problems with Coupling Constraints: Numerical Simulation

 Fig.\ref{compression12} indicates that under the same $r_k$ condition, a larger $\Delta_p$ leads to a worse algorithm convergence performance.
 This is because a larger $\Delta_p$ leads to a greater interval between discrete values, requiring fewer bits to distinguish them.
 However, this will result in a larger quantization error, thus more severely impacting the algorithm's convergence performance.

-Under quantizer ${Q}_1 (x)$, the transmitted bits of input $x$ can be denoted as $b=\lceil \log_2(\lfloor (x_{max}-x_{min})\Delta_p\rfloor +1)\rceil$.
+Under quantizer ${Q}_1 (x)$, the transmitted bits of input $x$ can be denoted as $b_{Q_1}=\lceil \log_2(\lfloor (2C_{max})\Delta_p\rfloor +1)\rceil$. $C_{max}$ is the uniform bound of the scaled compressor input $|\frac{x_k-h_k}{r_k}|$, which is $\mathcal{O}(1)$ due to matched decay rates between the difference $(x_k-h_k)$ and the dynamic scaling factor $r_k$, and is obtained by offline pre-running the algorithm.
 In the absence of quantization, our approach adopts the prevailing 32-bit data format, as utilized in traditional digital communication systems \citep{roberts1987digital}.
 From Fig.\ref{compression13}, a key finding is that the communication cost, measured in total bits transmitted to achieve a specific residual error, is monotonically increasing with the quantization parameter $\Delta_p$.
-But the compression version requires fewer bits for transmission compared to the uncompressed scheme, while maintaining the same level of accuracy.
+However, the compressed version requires fewer transmitted bits for transmission compared to the uncompressed scheme, while maintaining the same level of accuracy.

-\textbf {Case 2:} Under quantizer $Q_{2}(x)$, Fig.\ref{compression2} presents a comparison of the convergence performance under different quantization bits versus the unquantized algorithm.
+\textbf {Case 2:} Under quantizer $Q_{2}(x)$, Fig.\ref{compression2} presents a comparison of the convergence performance under different quantization bits versus the uncompressed algorithm.
 We can observe that compressed communication impairs the convergence rate of the algorithm.
-However, as the number of transmitted bits increases, the communication conditions improve, and the convergence rate of the algorithm also enhances.
+However, as the number of transmitted bits increases, the communication conditions improve, and the convergence rate of the algorithm also improves.

 \textbf {Case 3:} Under quantizer $Q_{3}(x)$, Fig.\ref{compression3} shows that the smaller $r_k$ is, the better the suppression effect on the biased quantization error, thereby making the convergence performance closer to that of lossless transmission.